FAIMS/FAIMS2-Documentation/docs/Unit+Testing+for+Modules.md

     Triggers functions that would ordinarily happen upon an event.
 -   `getDisplayedTabGroup(String)` -- Defined in `ui_logic.bsh`.
     Sometimes calling `executeOnEvent` is meant to result in a change of tab groups.
-Depending on the way you\'ve written your module, using `getDisplayedTabGroup(String)` can help to verify that the tab group has changed.
+Depending on the way you've written your module, using `getDisplayedTabGroup(String)` can help to verify that the tab group has changed.
 -   `getFieldValue(String)` -- Defined in `mock.bsh`.
 Allows a mock